openlandmap/book/docs/012-compendium.md

 The data is publicly available under open data license from: https://glad.umd.edu/dataset.
 The **[WRI's Global Forest Watch](https://www.globalforestwatch.org/map/)** service can be used to access annual tree cover maps for 2000–2022+, forest cover change and canopy height change [@hansen2013high].
 These global forest change data is openly available and can be [downloaded](https://glad.earthengine.app/view/global-forest-change) including the Landsat cloud-free mosaics for the whole world at 30-m resolution.

-Tree cover loss can be permanent (e.g. change in land use, permanent deforestation, or natural transition i.e. [ecological succession](https://en.wikipedia.org/wiki/Ecological_succession)) or can be temporary i.e. effect of fires, floods, pests and similar), therefore it is important to consider any forest inventory data within time-frame, previous state and considering succession rates.
+Note that tree cover loss can be permanent (e.g. change in land use, permanent deforestation, or natural transition i.e. [ecological succession](https://en.wikipedia.org/wiki/Ecological_succession)) or can be temporary i.e. effect of fires, floods, pests and similar), therefore it is important to consider any forest inventory data within time-frame, previous state and considering succession rates.